New Year, new you?

 How often have you heard someone complain that “Men/Women suck” and that there is “Nobody out there?”I hear this all the time from single people.
 And I suppose if you discount the millions of people on the planet, I guess there is nobody “out there.”
 However, viewing it from that angle is pretty dismal.

 Stop with the negative attitude about how all men suck or how you’ll never meet someone.
 Your own thoughts are powerful.
 Believe you will meet someone and ask the universe or whatever being you pray to for patience to wait for the right person, and the good fortune to meet this person sooner, than later.
 Your attitude will determine a lot about who you attract.
 Make no mistake about it.

 Whether it’s emotional eating, chronic shopping or burying yourself into work to avoid the rest of the world, cut it out.
-In 2019, figure out why you’ve been doing any of those types of behaviors and decide to confront whatever you’re avoiding.
+In next year, figure out why you’ve been doing any of those types of behaviors and decide to confront whatever you’re avoiding.